hoquangnam45/git-graph/README.md

 - It got git index.lock error

-Because it crash while not clean up the lock yet so it's not able to interact with git until that lock is removed.
+Because it crash while not clean up the lock yet so it's not able to interact with git further until that lock is removed.
 Delete the file .git/index.lock then retry